Heatblur-Simulations/f-4e-manual/src/systems/primary_flight_instruments.md

 altitude warning.
 A self-test, initiated by pressing the function control switch, shows 35 +-15 feet.
 Above 5000 feet or with unreliable signals, the pointer hides behind a mask, showing the OFF flag.
-The OFF appears also when power is lost- the indicator will then present the last altitude detected above ground level at the time of this occurring.
+The OFF appears also when power is lost; the indicator will then present the last altitude detected above ground level at the time of this occurring.

 ## Turn and Slip Indicators